 - A Minor Use Permit becomes null and void if not used within 12 months following its effective date, or within a shorter time specifically prescribed as a condition of the Minor Use Permit, or at the expiration of an associated development permit if that occurs at a later time.
-The applicable review authority may, without a hearing, extend the time for a maximum period of one additional 12-month period only, upon application filed with the Planning Department before the expiration of the 12-month or shorter time period. - In any case where the conditions of a Minor Use Permit have not been or are not being complied with, the applicable review authority shall give written notice to the permittee of intention to revoke or modify the Minor Use Permit and shall set a date for a public hearing upon the proposed revocation or modification.
+The applicable review authority may, without a hearing, extend the time for a maximum period of one additional 12-month period only, upon application filed with the Planning Department before the expiration of the 12-month or shorter time period. - 2.
+In any case where the conditions of a Minor Use Permit have not been or are not being complied with, the applicable review authority shall give written notice to the permittee of intention to revoke or modify the Minor Use Permit and shall set a date for a public hearing upon the proposed revocation or modification.
 The notice shall be served on the owner of the subject property by mailing the notice to the owner at the address shown on the last equalized assessment roll at least 10 days before the date of the hearing, and specify the date, time, and place when and where it will be held.
 Following the hearing, and if the applicable review authority finds that there is good cause therefore, the review authority may revoke or modify the Minor Use Permit. - 3.
-If a use granted under a Minor Use Permit is abandoned for a period of 6 months, the Minor Use Permit shall expire.
+If a use granted under a Minor Use Permit is abandoned for a period of 6 months, the Minor Use Permit shall expire. - 4.
+Minor Use Permit may be subject to time limits and expiration in accordance with Section 6.1.5.6.